 If a person wanted to keep their movements online private, I would recommend they use Tor.
 It's an anonymity tool that has been used by many different kinds of people (for many different purposes).
 It's the browser of choice for whistle-blower Edward Snowden, and one of the easiest ways to protect your privacy online.

 The project relies on a number of volunteer relays set up all across the world.
 At a glance, Tor looks very much like you're browsing in Firefox.
-However, underneath, its software is working to masks your identity and location (to a point) by bouncing your signal across the globe.
+However, underneath, its software is working to mask your identity and location (to a point) by bouncing your signal across the globe.
 By the time the signal comes out the other end, advertisers and websites won't see your computer browsing their site from the United States — they may see a computer browsing from the Netherlands.

 Uncharted used publicly published data from the Tor project to create an interactive map, showing the beauty and complexity of Tor's expanding network of anonymous users.